 Once again, the answer is that it depends.
 The factors determining whether your case will be filed in Federal or State court depend on the location of the parties involved and the amount in dispute.
 There are even instance where you could file your claim in either Federal or State Court.
 In these cases, a tactical decision is made as to best venue for your particular matter.

 If I lose my case, can I appeal?

 An appeal is usually possible.
 However, Courts are limited on appeal to reviewing questions of law (not fact).
 As such, the Court on appeal cannot determine that the jury should have reached a different decision based on the facts, but, rather, reviews whether the case was properly handled (i.e. the jury instructions were proper, the evidence introduced was properly admitted, etc.).

-If you have additional questions and would like to speak to a Vero Beach commercial litigation lawyer, please contact our office today at 772-242-9330.
-We handle commercial and business litigation matters throughout the Vero Beach, Florida area.
+Contact our offices if you have additional questions and would like to speak to a commercial litigation lawyer, please contact our office today at 888-637-5510.